 Day 1: Auckland

-You have the rest of the day at leiure.
-Head to Ponsonby Central where to go to get a feel for the kiwi atmosphere over the weekend.
-There are some boutiques, a market with fresh produce and cute little restaurants, we especially recommend Dante’s a tiny pizzeria, one of the best in town.
+You have the rest of the day at leisure.
+Head to Ponsonby Central to get a feel of the kiwi atmosphere over the weekend.
+There are some boutiques, a market with fresh produce and cute little restaurants.
+We especially recommend Dante’s, a tiny pizzeria and one of the best in town.

 Experience: Chill at local lounges and eat local produce at Ponsonby Central